Learning to Evaluate the Artness of AI-generated Images: Experiment

 \subsection{Qualitative Analysis}

 We conduct a qualitative analysis to gain insights into the differences between generated images with high and low ArtScore.
 The results are presented in Fig.~\ref{fig:qualitative}.
 We use images generated in the quantitative experiments and sample examples with varied ArtScore.
-In the examples generated with NST, we observe that images with high ArtScore tended to have a clearer and more natural structure (\textit{e.g.,} the roof in (a), the people in (b), (c), and the truck in (c)) with fewer introduced artifacts (as seen (a) and (c)).
-In the examples generated with StyleGAN3, we observe that high-score images tended to have more details ((d) and (f)), a harmonious structure ((e) and (f)), and delicate brushstrokes ((d) and (f)).
+In the examples generated with NST, we observe that images with high ArtScore tended to have a clearer and more natural structure (\textit{e.g.,} the roof in (a), the people in (b), (c), and the truck in (f)) with fewer introduced artifacts (as seen (d) and (f)).
+In the examples generated with StyleGAN3, we observe that high-score images tended to have more details ((i) and (j)), a harmonious structure ((h) and (j)), and delicate brushstrokes ((g) and (k)).
 As a result, high-score images more closely resembled fine-art paintings.
-These observations demonstrate that the proposed ArtScore effectively captures the qualities of AI-generated images that are associated with fine-art, such as clarity, naturalness, and harmony.
+These observations demonstrate that the proposed ArtScore effectively captures the qualities of AI-generated images associated with fine art, such as clarity, naturalness, and harmony.